-It is possible to upload a file from the web browser to all the files on the switch, except default-config which is read-only.
+It is possible to upload a file from the local source or the USB Drive to all the files on the switch, except default-config which is read-only.

 Select the file to upload, select the destination file on the target, then click Upload Configuration.
 If the destination is running-config, the file will be applied to the switch configuration.
 This can be done in two ways: